New drug cocktail targets Hard-to-Treat cancers

 Summary

-This early-phase study tests a drug called neratinib combined with one of three other drugs (everolimus, palbociclib, or trametinib) in people with advanced solid tumors that have not responded to standard treatments.
-The study focuses on tumors with specific gene changes (EGFR, HER2, HER3, HER4, or KRAS).
-The main goal is to find the safest dose and understand side effects.
-About 93 adults with advanced or metastatic solid tumors are participating.
+This early-stage trial tests the safety and best dose of the drug neratinib when combined with one of three other drugs (everolimus, palbociclib, or trametinib) in people with advanced solid tumors that have certain gene mutations or amplifications.
+The study enrolls 93 participants whose cancers have not responded to standard treatments.
+The goal is to find tolerable doses and understand side effects, not yet to prove the combinations work.

 Get updates